klarman-cell-observatory/ens_atlas/README.md

 Drokhlyansky, Smillie, van Wittenberghe, et al. (Cell, 2020)

 ### Description:
 This file contains code for detecting heterotypic multiplets in MIRACL-Seq data.
-Code for other analyses found throughout the paper is available here:
+Code for other analyses is available here:
 https://github.com/cssmillie/ulcerative_colitis<br/>
 For other questions, please email Chris Smillie (cssmillie [AT] gmail.com).